Climate Change

 Cutting Power Consumption in Production Using Production Green Cost Management (GCM)

-At Canon, we use “GCM” to refer to the management framework we have developed that targets parallel reductions in costs and CO2 emissions, alongside decarbonization efforts based on the development of green technologies.
-Within this framework, we focus on “production GCM” initiatives that aim to cut the power used at the production stage.
-This is made up of the three steps of power visualization, reduction potential analysis, and reduction measures.
-We look in detail at the power used by each piece of production equipment, such as conveyors and welders, to identify the potential energy savings and target improvements.
+Reducing Power Consumption in Production Using Production Green Cost Management (GCM) At Canon, we use “GCM” to refer to the management framework we have developed that targets parallel reductions in costs and CO2 emissions, alongside decarbonization efforts based on the development of green technologies.
+Within this framework, we focus on “production GCM” initiatives that aim to reduce the power used at the production stage.
+In production GCM, factory’s energy data is automatically collected and plotted in graphs (visualization of electricity) through established systems, which has facilitated not only the instant identification of wasteful operations (analysis of reduction potential), but also the systematic accumulation of data across the entire company, thereby enabling the immediate discovery of appropriate reduction measures (expansion of reduction measures).

 Energy Cost Reduction Working Group

-Since its launch, this initiative has resulted in Group-wide energy savings of 238,712kL (crude oil equivalent).
+Since its launch, this initiative has resulted in Canon wide energy savings of 255,960 kL (crude oil equivalent).

 Initiatives at Operational Sites